kcwebers/FlaskSetUpGuide/README.md

 ### Step 2 - Creating a virtual environment in your project

 Inside of the project folder, in this case the project name is ` sample_project ` we need to do our installs for our virtual environment!
-You can make sure ` pipenv ` is properly installed on your machine. _**If you have installed it once, you do not neet to install it again. ` pip ` installs to your machine, so once it's there it's there!**_
+You can make sure ` pipenv ` is properly installed on your machine.
+_**If you have installed it ONCE, you do not neet to install it again. ` pip ` installs to your machine, so once it's there it's there!**_

 Windows
 ```text